Who We Are

 Nathalia Gomes

-Processing Associate
+Outreach & Processing Associate

-Nathalia, from São Paulo, Brazil, is on the path of earning a Nutritional Sciences degree from the University of Florida while working with IFL and plans to go to medical school.
+Nathalia, from São Paulo, Brazil, is on the path to earning a Nutritional Sciences degree from the University of Florida while working with IFL and plans to go to medical school.
 She works on processing incoming donations and is passionate about making an impact in the community after growing up and seeing the effect it has on people with diabetes and those around them.

 What is your favorite pasta shape and why?